Sunday, 20 February 2011

 Often such groups come to use violence, verbal or physical, to impose their will on other groups.
 Usually, they also ask the State to use their religious principles to guide the laws of the country.

 (3) Rise of a new humanism among a cross-section of persons in a wide number of countries, influenced by ideas of human rights: Over the past three decades, my work has given me the opportunity to visit a large number of countries in different parts of the world, and increasingly I have met persons of different religions, who share some common beliefs.
-They believe in terms of individuals' rights, irrespective of their religious beliefs, to live fulfilling lives with dignity.
+For example, they believe in individuals' human rights, irrespective of their religious beliefs, and the right to live fulfilling lives with dignity.

 Some times, their beliefs go against traditional religious beliefs of their individual religions, in areas such as role of women at home and in society, role of religion in the life, possibility of living in co-existence with other religions, role of religious education in their children's lives.
 Many of them look to and accept the basic principles of Universal Declcaration of Human Rights.